 Before you buy a pack with a floating lid, make sure you test it out.
 Retailers like REI have an unlimited return policy that does permit returns after use, just don’t make it a habit.

-Here are some common problems that you might encounter with floating lids, and that are indicative of poorly designed backpack.
+Here are some common problems that you might encounter with floating lids that are indicative of a poorly designed backpack.

 - The outer lid pockets become unusable because the gear the lid is holding in place, interferes with the pocket storage.